-The BRIDGE partnership recognizes the breadth and depth of faculty connections that have flourished over the last five years.
-Engagement currently spans over 70 established faculty-to-faculty links in key academic disciplines.
+The BRIDGE partnership recognises the breadth and depth of faculty connections that have flourished over the last seven years.
+Engagement currently spans over 80 established faculty-to-faculty links in key academic disciplines.

 The BRIDGE framework aims to deepen these existing collaborations and develop wider faculty networks to: build cognate research areas; expand educational exchange opportunities; and strengthen strategic aspirations for institutional engagement.

-To this end, the institutions have established a joint BRIDGE Seed Fund to which permanent full-time faculty member at each institution are encouraged to apply.
+To this end, the institutions have established a joint BRIDGE Project Seed Fund to which permanent members of staff at each institution are encouraged to apply.

-Guidelines There are no restrictions on the forms of activity undertaken with BRIDGE funding, provided they meet the criteria outlined above.
+There are no restrictions on the forms of activity undertaken with BRIDGE funding, providing they meet the criteria outlined above.